SolaceDev/solace-dev-codelabs/markdown/integrations/spark-streaming/spark-streaming.md

 ###	Working with Solace Disaster Recovery

-Solace's [Data Center Replication documentation](https://docs.solace.com/Features/Data-Center-Replication.htm)  provides details that need to be considered when working with Solace’s Data Center Replication feature.
+Solace's [Disaster Recovery documentation](https://docs.solace.com/Features/Data-Center-Replication.htm)  provides details that need to be considered when working with Solace’s Data Center Replication feature.
 This integration guide will show how the following items are required to have a Spring application successfully connect to a backup data center using the Solace Data Center Replication feature.

 *	Configuring a Host List within the Spring Framework
 *	Configuring JMS Reconnection Properties within Solace JNDI

 ####	Configuring a Host List within the Spring Framework

-As described in [Solace Feature Guide client configuration](https://docs.solace.com/Features/Data-Center-Replication.htm#Client_Configuration), the host list provides the address of the backup data center.
+As described in [Solace Feature Guide client configuration](https://docs.solace.com/Solace-PubSub-Messaging-APIs/API-Developer-Guide/Creating-Client-Sessions.htm), the host list provides the address of the backup data center.
 This is configured within the Spring Framework through the `java.naming.provider.url` which is set within the `solaceJndiTemplate` bean in the sample configuration as follows:

 ```xml
   <bean id="solaceJndiTemplate" class="org.springframework.jndi.JndiTemplate"